 - 1-2 teaspoons sugar, if desired

-Heat olive oil in large skillet over medium heat until shimmering.
+Heat olive oil in large skillet or Dutch oven over medium heat until shimmering.
 Add onion and cook, stirring occasionally until softened and golden around edges, 6-8 minutes.
-Add garlic and oregano and cook, 30 seconds.
+Add garlic and oregano and cook, 30 seconds or until fragrant.
 If using dried basil, add it now.

-Add tomatoes from strainer and increase heat to medium high.
-Cook, stirring every minute, until liquid has evaporated and tomatoes begin to stick to bottom of pan, 10-12 minutes.
+When onions are finished and the garlic and oregano and basil, if dried, are added and have cooked for about 30 seconds, add tomatoes from strainer and increase heat to medium-high.
+Cook, stirring every minute until liquid has evaporated and tomatoes begin to stick to bottom of pan, 10-12 minutes.
 Add wine and cook until thick and syrupy, about 1 minute.
-Add reserved tomato juice and bring to simmer; reduce heat to medium and cook until sauce is thick, 8-10 minutes.
+Add 2 1 /2 cups reserved tomato juice and bring to simmer; reduce heat to medium and cook until sauce is thick, 8-10 minutes.

 Transfer sauce to food processor and add reserved tomatoes, process until slightly chunky.
-Return sauce to skillet and add basil and extra-virgin olive oil and salt and pepper and sugar to taste.
+Return sauce to pan and add basil and extra-virgin olive oil. salt, pepper, and sugar to taste.

 Serve over pasta or toss freshly cooked pasta with the marinara, garnish with fresh herbs if desired and serve, passing Parmesan cheese.